bazelbuild/bazel/site/docs/install-compile-source.md

 # <a name="compiling-from-source"></a>Compiling Bazel from Source (bootstrapping)

+To build Bazel from source, you can do one of the following:

+*   Build it using an existing Bazel Binary

-You can build Bazel from source without using an existing Bazel binary.
+*   Build it without an existing Bazel binary, which is known as _bootstraping_

+This document describes how to bootstrap Bazel.

 ### 1. Install the prerequisites

-#### Unix-like systems
+#### Ubuntu Linux, macOS, and other Unix-like systems

 Ensure you have installed: